Topics Map > Governance

 Admissions

-The Graduate School "shared content" will appear at the top of each admissions page.
-Below the shared content is a table.
+The Graduate School "shared content" appears at the top of each admissions page.
+Below the shared content is the admissions table.
 Every master's and doctoral page must have the table pictured below.
-Additionally, programs in the Wisconsin School of Business may or may not follow the guidelines for the table as they administer their own applications.
+Programs in the Wisconsin School of Business may or may not follow the guidelines for the table as they administer their own applications.

 Non-Applicable Pages